5 Types of Video to Add to Your Social Media Marketing

 - Remain active in comments and respond to messages throughout the video’s life.

 - Make the videos clear and to the point – they’ll be easier to follow.

 - Don’t rely too much on tools or techniques your followers aren’t likely to have or understand.

-- Have a clear call to action at the end of the tutorial video.
+- Have a clear call to action at the end.

 3. Informational videos

 Informational videos can cover any topic.
 Build your content archive with videos on a variety of relevant topics.
 Make them unique, clever, or insightful.
-When adding video to your social media, concentrate on content likely to be shared – something valuable to make it worth the viewer’s time.When adding #video to your #socialmedia, concentrate on content likely to be shared, advises @realjoeforte.
+When adding video to your social media, concentrate on content likely to be shared – something valuable to make it worth the viewer’s time.When adding #video to your #socialmedia, it’s best when it’s share-worthy content, advises @realjoeforte via @CMIContent.
 Click To Tweet

-Informational videos can come off as boring or dry if they aren’t produced correctly.
-Your content should not only be interesting to the viewer, but should also provoke the viewer to want to share it.
+Informational videos can come off as boring or dry if they aren’t produced well.
+Your content should not only be interesting to the viewer but provoke the viewer to want to share it.

-The same information could have been displayed in a more professional tone, but that likely wouldn’t have appealed to its core demographic – those who don’t have a go-to notary.
+The same information could have been displayed without the humor, but that might not have held the same appeal for its core demographic – people who are comfortable with digital apps and who don’t have a go-to notary.